stefanobettinelli/reactnd-project-readable-starter/README.md

 4. Start the frontend, from the root folder run the command `cd frontend/` and then `npm start`

 `localhost:3000` should open in a browser tab/window

-## Note on Searching feature

-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.